rosajen27/todolist/README.md

 # ✏️ To Do List

 A simple to do list web app that allows the user to add items on their to do list and cross them off when completed.
+The user also has the ability to create multiple to-do lists such as /work /home.

 ## Table of Contents